Nutrena Feed Investigation

 No expert or regulatory body has opined how the horse feed may have become contaminated.

 Nutrena has not issued a product recall.
 Read the company’s full statement here.

 Stay with us as we continue to provide updates as confirmed information becomes available.

 Disclosure: Cargill’s brand Nutrena has sponsored Rate My Horse PRO since 2013.

 Update: Nutrena ended its business relationship with Rate My Horse PRO in June 2017.
-As a reputable and trusted horse news source, our business relationships have no bearing on news reporting.
+As a reputable, trusted horse news source, our business relationships have no bearing on our news reporting.